Commitment to Renewing Life

 Scope

-To meet this target, Suzano is focusing on the Connect, Engage and Protect pillars defined for the Commitment.
-Based on these pillars, the company will act strategically along six lines: implement biodiversity corridors at the landscape scale; implement biodiverse production models; establish business models that generate shared value; alleviate anthropic pressures on biodiversity; conserve populations of endangered primates and palm trees; and create networks of Conservation Units.
+To achieve the goal, Suzano is focused on the Connect, Engage and Protect pillars defined for the commitment.
+Based on these pillars, the company will act strategically along six lines of action:

 baseline